CIS565-Fall-2016/Project1-CUDA-Flocking/README.md

   * For the scattered and coherent grid versions, they still demonstrates a little polynomial growth but the speed is much slower and their growth seems almost linear.
 This is expected because each particle has much fewer neighbours to examine in each step.
 Statistically, the number of neighbours grows linearly as particle count increases.
-But the number of threads also increase at the same time so the time complexity of the implementation should be a liitle bit more expensible than O(n).
+But the number of threads also increase at the same time so the time complexity of the implementation should be a liitle bit more expensive than O(n).
     ![sp](images/st_pc.png)

 * Simulation Time vs. Block Size